 Local Location Broker (LLB).
-(1.)
-Part of the NCS Location Broker.
+(1) Part of the NCS Location Broker.
 A server that maintains information about objects on the local host.
 The LLB also provides the Location Broker forwarding facility.
-(2.)
-A service that provides an interface to the global location broker from the License Use Management server.
-The LLB daemon (IIbd) has no information about network-wide services.
-It runs continuously in the background to intercept and forward information to the glbd.
-See also Location Broker and Location Broker Client Agent.
+(2) A service that provides an interface to the global location broker from the License Use Management server.
+The LLB daemon local name.

-local name.
 A name that is meaningful and usable only from within the cell where the entry exists.
 The local name is a shortened form of a global name.
 Local names begin with the prefix /.: and do not contain a cell name.